 Many teenagers are focusing on losing weight and reaching an "ideal" body image that they see in the media; however, is this healthy?
 And, is it harmful if teens focus too much on weight loss?
-This week, Mint Nutrition Clinic is aiming to answer these questions, in order to help individuals who are interested to learn more.
+This week, Mint Nutrition Clinic and our registered dietitians are aiming to answer these questions, in order to help individuals who are interested to learn more.

 Teens and Weight Loss